Discover Middlesbrough with megabus

 Middlesbrough: best for shopping

-If you’ve got a bit more cash to splash, clothing store Psyche is designer label heaven.
+If you’ve got a bit more cash to splash, clothing store Flannels is designer label heaven.
 And for one-of-a-kind buys, head to Baker Street, where you’ll find quirky boutiques standing shoulder-to-shoulder with cafés and nail salons.
 Perfect for a post-shopping pampering.

 Middlesbrough for free: our top 3